RyanFilho/book-by-isbn/README.md

-# Livro Por ISBN
+# Book by ISBN

 Continous Deployment on bookbyisbn.azurewebsites.net

-Aplicação para pesquisar livros por ISBN nas web APIs :
+Angularjs application to look for books by ISBN on public APIs:

 - Google Books API
 - Open Library ( Em Breve )